JupiterOne-Archives/docs-old/guides/compliance/compliance-overview.md

 ## Compliance Status and Maturity

-The JupiterOne Compliance app provides measurements and status indicators at four different maturity levels for each compliance framework and its requirements and
+The JupiterOne Compliance app Status view provides measurements and status indicators at four different maturity levels for each compliance framework and its requirements and
 controls: